manuelfessen/manuelfessen.de/src/pages/about.md

 I am a UX Designer based in Essen working at EASY Software.
 I help with my skills and experience in delivering great User Experience to customers.

 ### Education
-Manuel Fessen graduated from Hochschule Ruhr West with a BS in Computer Engineering.
+Manuel Fessen graduated from Hochschule Ruhr West with a B.Sc. in Computer Engineering.